codesociety/friartuck/README.md

     Security Object: Used when interacting with the broker. symbol (string): Stock symbol
+        simple_name (string): User-friendly security name
-        is_tradeable (boolean): Indicates if the security is tradeable security_type (String): The security type
+        min_tick_size (float): minimum tick-size of the production, important when supplying a price for an order. is_tradeable (boolean): Indicates if the security is tradeable security_type (String): The security type
         security_detail (json object): The actual security details from Robinhood